grinnell-cs/csc151-images/_labs/racket-intro-mathlan.md

 DrRacket comes with a comprehensive standard *library* of functions that we will use throughout the course.
 However, we have created additional functionality for you to support your exploration of Racket in the form of the `csc151` package.
 To install this package in your `DrRacket` installation:

-* Go to `File` → `Package Manager...` in the menu.
+* Go to `File` → `Install Package ...` in the menu.
 * Enter the following URL into the "Package Source" textbox: <https://github.com/grinnell-cs/csc151.git#main>
 * Click `Install` to install the package.
+(If you see `Update` rather than `Install`, click `Update`.)

 Occasionally, we will ask you to update this package as we add functionality to support new activities in the course.
-To do this:
+To do this, repeat the instructions above.

-* Go to `File` → `Package Manager...` in the menu.
-* Click the "Currently Installed" tab.
-* Scan the (long) list of installed packages for the `csc151` package.
-  Sorting by name by clicking the `Name` header in the table may be useful here.
-*  Click the line containing the `csc151` package and then click the `Update` button.

 If you haven't done so already today, please do so now to make sure you have the latest version of the library.
 We'll be continuing to update it throughout the semester!